-Britain concerned at reports Hong Kong consulate worker held in China
+Britain concerned at reports HK consulate worker held in China

 The British consulate in Hong Kong referred Reuters to the Foreign Office statement.

-China’s Foreign Ministry and the Hong Kong police did not immediately respond to requests for comment.

-Reporting by Ben Blanchard in Beijing and Noah Sin in Hong Kong.
-Writing by Tom Westbrook; Editing by Michael Perry and Darren Schuettler
+Additional reporting by Ben Blanchard in Beijing; Editing by Michael Perry and Darren Schuettler